Lemon Mint Scones

 What Is A Scone?

-Biscuits made in my kitchen were both savory, with cheddar cheese and herbs, perfect for a bowl of chili or to bake on top of a turkey/veggie casserole type dish.
+Biscuits , made in my kitchen, when savory with cheddar cheese and herbs, were perfect for a bowl of chili or to bake on top of a Turkey Pot Pie.

 Both a biscuit and a scone are a thick batter or dough made with really cold butter, flour and baking powder.